k-von/zookeeper-operator/charts/zookeeper/README.md

 ## High Availability Configuration

-To allow for a more fail over safe and high-availability deployment setup the value of `pod.affinity` can be set so Zookeeper pods do not end up on the same node.
-Therefore, distributing the risk of failure over a number of nodes as required.
+To allow for fail over safe and high-availability deployment, setup the value of `pod.affinity` so Zookeeper replicas do not end up on the same node.
+Therefore, distributing the risk of failure over a number of nodes.
+The default for environment specific values files allows for only one Zookeeper pod per node, with development environment having 3 instances deployed and production with 5 instances.